rewired-gh/ichigo-bot/README.md

 sudo mkdir -p /etc/ichigod
 ```

 3. Create a configuration file `config.toml` in `/etc/ichigod`.
-Please refer to `asset/example_config.toml` for an example configuration.
+The configuration file's name must be `config.toml`, not any other name.
+Please refer to [`asset/example_config.toml`](asset/example_config.toml) for an example configuration.

 4. Create a Python virtual environment with `telegramify-markdown` installed in `/etc/ichigod/venv`:
 ```bash